Xilinx/Vitis_Libraries/sparse/docs/src/benchmark.rst

 Test Overview
 --------------

-Here are benchmarks of the Vitis Sparse Library using the Vitis environment.
+Here are the benchmarks of the AMD Vitis |trade| Sparse Library using the Vitis environment.

 .. _l2_vitis_sparse: